 Can venue operators use self-attestation to confirm that an attendee meets either the negative tested or fully vaccinated status requirement.

 What about customers who purchase tickets for a group?
-Can they confirm for the entire group?
+Will they have to provide vaccine verification for the entire group?

-Yes, any customer purchasing tickets for a group will be required to confirm that all parties in their group will meet the negative tested or fully vaccinated requirements for indoor Mega Events.
-For indoor and outdoor Mega Events, all attendees must follow current CDPH Guidance for Face Coverings.
+Yes, any customer purchasing tickets for a group will be required to provide proof that all parties in their group will meet the negative tested or fully vaccinated requirements for Indoor Mega Events.
+For Indoor and Outdoor Mega Events, all attendees must follow current CDPH Guidance for Face Coverings.